 \subsection{Dataset and Implementation Details}

 \textbf{Dataset.} The training of our model is conducted on the Kinect-400-skeleton dataset~\cite{kinect,stgcn}, while the ZS-VAD capability of our model is evaluated on four large-scale VAD datasets: ShanghaiTech~\cite {shanghaitech}, UBnormal~\cite{acsintoae2022ubnormal}, NWPU~\cite{nwpu} and UCF-Crime~\cite{ucf}.
 Note that we only use the test set of these four VAD datasets.

 For the training of our model, we use the external Kinect-400-skeleton~\cite{stgcn} dataset.
 It is not intended for VAD tasks but for action recognition, which is gathered from YouTube videos covering 400 action classes.
 We utilize the preprocessed skeleton data obtained from ST-GCN~\cite{stgcn} for training.
 For evaluation, we take four VAD-relevant datasets.
 Compared to some early VAD benchmarks~\cite{avenue, ped} that involve single scenes staged and captured at one location, the four datasets we evaluated are more extensive, encompassing a wider variety of scenes.
 Consequently, these four datasets are better suited for testing the model's zero-shot capabilities and assessing its cross-scenario performance.
-The details are summarized in Table~\ref{dataset} and the following descriptions. \textbf{(1)} ShanghaiTech.
-It is a widely-used benchmark for one-class video anomaly detection, which consists of 330 training videos and 107 test videos from 13 different scenes. \textbf{(2)} UBnormal.
+The details are summarized in Table~\ref{dataset} and the following descriptions. \textbf{(1)} ShanghaiTech (SHT).
+It is a widely-used benchmark for one-class video anomaly detection, which consists of 330 training videos and 107 test videos from 13 different scenes. \textbf{(2)} UBnormal (UB).
 It is a synthetic dataset with virtual objects and real-world environments.
 It consists of 186 training videos and 211 test videos from 29 different scenes. \textbf{(3)} NWPU.
 It is a newly published dataset that contains some scene-dependent anomaly types.
-It comprises 305 training videos and 242 testing videos from 43 scenes. \textbf{(4)} UCF-Crime.
+It comprises 305 training videos and 242 testing videos from 43 scenes. \textbf{(4)} UCF-Crime (UCF-C).
 It is a large-scale dataset with 1900 long untrimmed surveillance videos.
 The 290 testing videos are used for our evaluation.